davidbroughsmyth/riscv-hdp/ex4/blinky/README.md

 ### Blinky IOT
 Display a pattern on 16 leds.
-The pattern changes when the display waveform button is pressed.
+The pattern changes when the waveform mode button is pressed, which emits a pulse via a external pulse circuit.
+The code allows only a change in pattern when the button signal goes from low to high.
+The pattern repeats continuously until the button is pressed or the circuit is reset, then it  begins the pattern again.

 #### Block Diagram
 ![image](../../images/blinky_bd.png)